By JENNIFER CIPRIANO

 Sources: National Highway Traffic Safety Administration, NoHeatStroke.org, Safe Kids Worldwide

 About the Author

-Jennifer Cipriano is the Trauma Care Continuum Coordinator for Lakeland Regional Health and is a Certified Child Passenger Safety Technician.
+Jennifer Cipriano, BSN, RN, CMSRN, is the Trauma Continuum of Care Coordinator for Lakeland Regional Health and is a Certified Child Passenger Safety Technician.